daanbrackel/BrainBugBuster-original/README.md

 # Installing all needed scripts
 install all python scripts in the same directory (preferrebly in the same programs folder were you installed EMU).

-you can download the list of below scripts from this repository and upload them to your programs folder or create them yourself by using nana "file_name.py", and copy pasting the script.
+you can download the list of below scripts from this repository and upload them to your programs folder or create them yourself by using nano "file_name.py", and copy pasting the script.

 - EMU_loop_script.py